 Understanding the 90-day indictment rule in Texas can be crucial for anyone facing felony charges.
-This rule requires the state to be prepared for trial within 90 days of a felony arrest, and while it doesn’t automatically lead to case dismissal, it may entitle the defendant to a personal recognizance (PR) bond if an indictment isn’t issued within this period.
+This rule requires the state to indict a defendant or be prepared for trial within 90 days of a felony arrest, and while it doesn’t automatically lead to case dismissal, it may entitle the defendant to a personal recognizance (PR) bond if there is no indictment after 90 days

 In this article we’ll explore the impact of the 90-day indictment rule on felony cases, covering what happens if: